-- In a small bowl of warm water, soak raisins for 10 minutes, drain, then blot until dry.
+- In a small bowl of warm water, soak the raisins for 10 minutes, then drain and blot until dry.

-- In a medium size bowl, whisk together flour, baking soda, cinnamon, and salt.
+- In a medium size bowl, whisk together the flour, baking soda, cinnamon, and salt.
 Set aside.

-- In a large bowl with a hand mixer, or a stand mixer fitted with the paddle attachment, cream together the butter and both sugars until smooth.
-Add the eggs and beat on high until combined.
+- In a large bowl with a hand mixer, or a stand mixer fitted with the paddle attachment, cream together the butter and both sugars until light and fluffy, about 2-3 minutes.
+Add the egg and beat on high until combined.
 Add the vanilla and molasses and beat on high again until completely combined, scraping down the sides and bottom of the bowl as needed.

-- With the mixer on low, slowly add the dry ingredients to the wet ingredients and beat until combined.
-With the mixer still on low, add oats and raisins.
+- Reduce the mixer speed to low, then slowly add the dry ingredients to the wet ingredients and beat until combined.
+With the mixer still on low, add the oats and the raisins.

-- Using a 1 ounce cookie scoop, scoop dough into your hand and roll into a ball and place on prepared baking sheet.
-Bake cookies for 11-13 minutes or until edges just begin to brown.
-Remove from oven and allow to rest on baking sheet for at least 3 minutes.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop TWO scoops1 of dough onto the baking sheet, one directly on top of the other.
+Bake cookies for 12-14 minutes2 or until edges are just set.
+Remove from oven and allow to rest on baking sheet for at least 10 minutes.
 Cookies will look underdone, and will "set" as they cool on baking sheets.
 Store cookies covered tightly at room temperature up to 5 days.
 Baked cookies freeze well, as does unbaked rolled dough (up to 2 months).
 Do not thaw and add an extra minute to baking time.